CodiTheck/EliTCoding/fr/pile.md

     def push(self, item):
         """Add an new item into stack

-        :param item: The new item will be added.
+        :param item: The new item that will be added.
         """
         self.items.append(item)